 The ACIL is proud to welcome visiting researchers to enrich our research centre throughout the year.
-During the 2017 fall term, we host four visiting researchers:
+During the 2018 fall term, we're hosting two visiting researchers:

 Ashley Deeks is the E. James Kelly, Jr.-Class of 1965 Research Professor at the University of Virginia Law School, where she teaches international law and national security law.
 She serves on the State Department’s Advisory Committee on International Law and the Board of Editors for the American Journal of International Law.
 She is the supervising editor of AJIL Unbound and is a senior contributor to the Lawfare blog.

 During her stay at the Amsterdam Center for International Law, she will be researching the future role of artificial intelligence tools in international law creation and enforcement.

 Katelyn is a Fulbright Fellow supported by the Netherland-America Foundation for the 2018-19 academic year.
 Her research interests include international institutions and global governance, public international law, and human rights.

 Prior to joining the University of Amsterdam, Katelyn received a Juris Doctor degree from Harvard Law School, where she worked in the International Human Rights Clinic and was a member of the Harvard International Law Journal.
 Her work experience includes advising NGOs on issues of transitional justice and supporting large-scale investor-state arbitrations.
 Before completing her JD, Katelyn worked at the International Secretariat of Amnesty International and as a management consultant advising non-governmental organizations and philanthropic foundations.
 She holds a master’s degree in International Studies & Diplomacy from the School of Oriental and African Studies at the University of London, and a bachelor’s degree in History and History of Art & Architecture from Brown University.